giovanniardenghi/fdaPDEtime/README.md

-#fdaPDE_dev
+#fdaPDEtime_dev

-This repository contains the development version of fdaPDE package (future 2.0 version).
+This repository contains the development version of fdaPDEtime package.

-New features wrt CRAN: smooth regression for manifold and volumetric domains, also with areal data.
-Smooth fPCA over 2D, 2.5D and 3D domains, also with areal data.
+New features: smooth regression for manifold and volumetric domains, also with areal data.

-Bugs in fPCA, boundary conditions and space-varying regression have been fixed.
-Issues of point location in 2.5D have been fixed.
-Areal data are still undergoing tests.

 Compiled in both Win RStudio and Ubuntu 18.04 using g++ compiler.
 If using a Linux machine, it is advisable to install rgl, plot3D and plot3Drgl before fdaPDE.